 A Room-by-Room Guide to Holiday Decorating

-Here’s how we deck the halls
+Here’s how we deck the halls.

-And though you won’t find us decking the halls until after Thanksgiving, we love planning it all out ahead of time.
-When the day comes, our tradition is to head out on the Saturday morning after Thanksgiving, pick out a tree at our local farm, and spend the afternoon at home setting everything up.
-When decorating, we go heavy on the natural (or faux) greenery and minimize the amount of “holiday-specific” decor that’s incorporated.
+Though you won’t find us decking the halls until after Thanksgiving, we love planning it all out ahead of time.
+When the day comes, our tradition is to head out the weekend immediately after Thanksgiving, pick out a tree at our local stand and spend the afternoon at home setting everything up.
+When decorating, we go heavy on the natural greenery and minimize the amount of “holiday-specific” decor that’s incorporated.
 Greenery really goes a long way!
-From the moment we string the twinkling lights and hang up the stockings, we’re reminded of how much our homes means to us especially around the holidays.
-Today we’re sharing our strategies for holiday decorating.
-Festive touches aren’t limited to just the living room, and we’ll show you how to add some texture and richness to every space.
+From the moment we string the lights and hang up the stockings, we’re reminded of how much our homes means to us especially around the holidays.

-The Entry
+Entry

 Entry Holiday Decorating Checklist: